mrisher/smtp-sts/mta-sts.md

 # Security Considerations

-SMTP Strict Transport Security attempts to protect against an active attacker who wishes to intercept or tamper with mail between hosts who support STARTTLS.
+SMTP MTA Strict Transport Security attempts to protect against an active attacker who wishes to intercept or tamper with mail between hosts who support STARTTLS.
 There are two classes of attacks considered:

 1. Foiling TLS negotiation, for example by deleting the "250 STARTTLS" response from a server or altering TLS session negotiation.
 This would result in the